TileDB-Inc/TileDB/format_spec/array_format_history.md

 Introduced in TileDB 2.14

 * The _Order_ field was added to [attributes](./array_schema.md#attribute).
-* Cell offsets in dimensions or attributes of UTF-8 string type are not written in the offset tiles, if the RLE or dictionary filter exists in the filter pipeline.
+* Cell offsets in dimensions or attributes of UTF-8 string type are not written in the offset tiles, if the RLE or dictionary encoding filter exists in the filter pipeline.
 They are instead encoded as part of the data tile.

 ## Version 16